• Skip to main content

 So the car dealership has set up a reputable engineer from the city of Richmond in the family.
 The engineer worked with a hacker who asked the local press not to mention his real name.

-The hacker and engineer broke the window, got into the car, stripped his dashboard, and connected several cables and chips to the main dashboard of the car.
-Eventually, they managed to reach the immobilazer and reprogram it to work with new keys.
+The hacker and the mechanic broke the window, got into the car, stripped it του, και συνέδεσαν διάφορα and chips on the car's main dashboard.
+Eventually, they were able to get to the immobilizer and reprogram it to work with new keys.

 The Hughins family received three new keys for her car, but it was not free.
 Overall, all this test cost the family almost 3.500 US dollars, (2.350 for manual labor, 600 dollars for scheduling new keys, and 550 dollars for towing costs).